Attract hummingbirds and orioles with nectars, jellies, and fruits.

-Striking orange and black orioles and jeweled hummingbirds are colorful additions to any backyard bird display.
-Cater to their sweet-tooth and they can become a regular addition to yours.
+The striking orange and black orioles and jeweled hummingbirds are colorful additions to any backyard bird display.
+Cater to their sweet tooth and they can become a regular addition to yours.
 Try these tips:

 To attract orioles:

 - Cut oranges in half.
 Place them on platform feeders, railings, a spiked feeder, or set them in a dish feeder.

 - Spoon jelly into a dish or saucer, or into special ports in an oriole feeder.
 Grape jelly is a particular favorite with some.

 - Place mealworms in a dish feeder.
 They tend to switch to an insect diet soon after returning from winter migration.

 - Fill orange-colored oriole feeders with sugar water.

 - Plant a variety of trumpet-shaped flowers and bold-colored blooms.

 - Red-colored concentrates and mixes contain safe colorings, but don’t add food coloring to hummingbird nectar. it can be harmful.